bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
-* Selecting different filmstrip cell when activated is a little wonky
 * Anchors in admin
     * Store command or control keys held in access store
     * In app, anchor prevents default by default